EQt/treelas/graphidx/README.md

 - Partitions of numbers `0..n`
 - Neighbors in a bidirectional graph

+The advantage of storing the values and indices separately are
+- only one allocation
+- avoid the additional space for vector implementation (e.g. an empty vector consumes only one integer)
+- contiguous memory, hence we may benefit from prefetched cache lines

 This library will never be as extensive as e.g.
 [C++'s Boost Graph Library](https://www.boost.org/doc/libs/1_69_0/libs/graph/doc/index.htlm) or
 [Julia's LightGraphs](https://github.com/JuliaGraphs/LightGraphs.jl).